-Filed by the Registrant ☑ Filed by a Party other than the Registrant □ Check the appropriate box: □ Preliminary Proxy Statement □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) ■ Definitive Proxy Statement □ Definitive Additional Materials □ Soliciting Material Pursuant to §240.14a-12 /thoughtworks THOUGHTWORKS HOLDING, INC. THOUGHTWORKS HOLDING, INC. THOUGHTWORKS HOLDING, INC. (Name of Registrant as Specified In Its Charter) THOUGHTWORKS HOLDING, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-☐ Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11
+File d by the Registrant ⊠ d by a Party other than the Registrant □ eck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 thoughtworks THOUGHTWORKS HOLDING, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pay ment of Filing Fee (Check all boxes that apply): \boxtimes No fee required.
+Fee paid previously with preliminary materials.
+Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11